 When someone leases a car from a dealer, the dealer actually sells the vehicle to a leasing company.
 The leasing company then collects payments for the vehicle from the new owner for 24, 36, 48 or more months.
 A leasing company can be an independent car dealer or a car manufacturer.

 A vehicle with major problems that has been repurchased by or had its price renegotiated with the manufacturer.
 The state marks its official records or issues a title brand for lemon law vehicles.
 Laws vary by state as to the specific requirements for a "lemon".
 Most manufacturers issue some buybacks that are not the result of Lemon Laws but rather a courtesy.

 Toyota Motor Sales, USA, Inc. provides CARFAX with recall information within the last 10 model years for vehicles originally marketed or sold in the United States of America and its territories.
-Only open Safety or Emissions recalls, where the remedy is available and has not been completed, will be listed.
+Only open Safety or Emissions recalls, where the remedy has not been completed, will be listed.
 While Toyota provides data updates to CARFAX on a regular basis, this report may not include very recent activity.
 For the most current information on recall activity for any Lexus vehicle, go to http://lexus.com/recall.

 A lien is a legal right to the vehicle by a third party to ensure the repayment of a debt or other financial obligation.
 This often occurs due to an auto loan.
 Other types of liens include mechanic's liens and child support liens.
 If you are buying, check with the seller to make sure the lien has been resolved.

 A loan is when a person borrows money from a financial institution or other type of lender with an agreement to pay back the full amount plus interest over a period of time.
 Loans are usually guaranteed with assets like a vehicle or home.
 Until the loan is paid off, the lender will have a lien on these assets and has the right to repossess them if the terms of the loan are not met.